Cyanic76/Hosts/CODE_OF_CONDUCT.md

 ## 3. New domains

 When asking for new domains to be added, it is **your duty** to make sure they're not already in the lists.
+When and where possible, please remove any duplicates.

 ## 4. Removals

 When asking for a removal, you must provide a **valid reason** (like [this](https://codeberg.org/Cyanic76/Hosts/issues/7)) and a list of hosts that shall be removed with regards to that reason.

+### a.
+Specific Cases

+You may not report website breakage related to the following:
+> apkmirror.com

 ## 5. Duplicates

-If you create an issue that gets discarded for being a duplicate, you become subject to the conditions mentioned in 6).
+If you create an issue that gets discarded for being a duplicate and/or is related to the "allhosts" feature, you become subject to the conditions mentioned in 6).

 ### a. allhosts